Meet Our Instructors

 Lukas has taught children of all grades and ability levels.
 Lukas has taught at Saint Paul Public Schools, the Bell Museum, and at Lebanon Hills, Dodge and Tamarack Nature Centers.
 He holds two Minnesota teaching licenses and is completing his Masters in Public History.
 Here at the Science Museum of Minnesota Lukas' focus is on connecting his environmental, musical, and historical background to STEM education creating holistic experiences where students learn through inquisition and exploration unhindered by divisions in subject matter.

 Kelley has worked as a teaching artist in schools around the state and at the Science Museum of Minnesota since receiving her Masters of Fine Arts in 2008 from Minneapolis College of Art and Design.
-Kelley has also taught at Leonardo's Basement, given historical educational tours for the Minnesota Historical Society, and created artworks that have been shown around the country and abroad in galleries, theatres, online, on the streets, and in impromptu art-spaces.
-In 2009, Kelley was selected as a recipient of the Jerome Foundation's Naked Stages residency and fellowship program in partnership with the Pillsbury House Theater.
-In 2010, she was selected to be a Core Visual Artist for Bedlam Theatre's 10th Annual 10-Minute Play Festival, where she worked with youth from North High School and from the Cedar Riverside Arts Zone for Youth to create their original plays.
+Kelley’s multimedia artworks have been shown around the country and abroad in galleries, theatres, online, on the streets, and in impromptu art-spaces.
+In 2014, Kelley was a recipient of a Minnesota State Arts Board Artist Initiative grant to create an animated video collage about the effects of climate change on the Mississippi River Valley.
 She teaches stop-motion animation, video technique classes, digital photography, and photographic printmaking among many other things, both technology and fine arts related.

 Sue is a long-time instructor with the Science Museum of Minnesota.
 She has driven Science Museum vans to teach science to students aged preschool through high school in practically every county in Minnesota.
 She has developed many of the residency classes, large-group assemblies and special events that are taken out to schools and other locations.
 Sue has a Bachelor of Arts degree in Biology and Physiology from the University of Minnesota, and a Bachelor of Science degree in Education from Concordia University, Nebraska.
 She really enjoys collaborating with others to develop new teaching lessons and witnessing the reaction and understanding of students to their new experiences.

 Peter graduated from St. Olaf College with a degree in Biology and received his teaching license at Hamline University in St. Paul.
-Peter's interest lies in genetics, and he completed a research internship in the lab of Nobel Prize winner Mario Cappecchi at the University of Utah.
-Peter has always enjoyed working with young people and has spent over ten years counseling, coaching, and teaching kids in high school, after-school programs, and summer camps such as the Concordia Language Villages.
-Peter has lived abroad and traveled extensively to places like central Europe, Madagascar, and the South Pacific.
+Peter's interests also include programming, chemistry, engineering, Legos, and all things technology.
+Peter has always enjoyed working with young people and has spent over ten years counseling, coaching, and teaching kids in high school, after-school programs, and summer camps.

 Karla graduated from the University of Minnesota with a degree in Life Sciences Education and Chemistry minor.
 A licensed teacher since 1987, Karla has taught science to students of all ages and backgrounds.
 After joining the Science Museum of Minnesota in 2007, Karla has designed curriculum for youth, family, and homeschool programming.
 Karla is a facilitator for the DNR's environmental education programs, and is proficient in American Sign Language.
 For over 20 years Karla has been spreading the love of science.